drseg/swift-fsm/README.md

 **Important** - in SMC, entry and exit actions are invoked even if the state does not change.
 In the example above, this would mean that the unlock entry action would be called on all transitions into the `Unlocked` state, *even if the FSM is already in the `Unlocked` state*.

-In contrast, SwiftFSM entry and exit actions are only invoked if there is a state change.
+In contrast, Swift FSM entry and exit actions are only invoked if there is a state change.
 In the example above, this means that, in the `.unlocked` state, after a `.coin` event, `unlock` will *not* be called.

 ### Syntax Order

 All statements must be made in the form `define { when | then | actions }`.
 Any reordering will not compile.

-See [Expanded Syntax][2] below for exceptions to this rule.
+See [Expanded Syntax][5] below for exceptions to this rule.

 ### Syntax Variations

-SwiftFSM allows you to alter the naming conventions in your syntax by using `typealiases`.
+Swift FSM allows you to alter the naming conventions in your syntax by using `typealiases`.
 Though `define`, `when`, and `then` are functions, there are matching structs with equivalent capitalised names contained in the `SwiftFSM.Syntax` namespace.

 Here is one minimalistic example: